 Big changes in Pinterest for me.
 I began trialling Tailwind in January, and having been suitably impressed with how easy it’s made life for me since, decided to pay the yearly subscription.

-I’m now able to schedule pins much more simply and quickly, and on top of this I’ve joined some Tailwind tribes to share other’s pins that I feel will be useful to people who follow me.
+I’m now able to schedule pins much more simply and quickly, and on top of this I’ve joined some Tailwind Communities to share other’s pins that I feel will be useful to people who follow me.